xixogo5105/uiptv/README.md

   - You can still configure an external player (like MPV, SMPlayer, etc.) for maximum control.
 - **Watching Now + Series Resume**: Track watched series/episodes and continue from where you left off on desktop and web.
 - **VOD/Series Metadata**: Enhanced details for movies/series including richer cards and IMDb-oriented metadata flows.
-- **Filter Categories/Channels**: Exclude or filter out categories and channels that are of no interest.
-This feature is also useful for censoring specific content (e.g., adult channels).
-Filtering can be paused or unpaused and also impacts the content available through the web server.
+- **Parental Lock & Filtering**: Protect blocked keywords and Stalker censored content with a local password, while still supporting category/channel filtering and pause/unpause controls.
+These restrictions also affect content exposed through the web server.
 - **Theme Modes & Styling**: Built-in light/dark themes are included, theme zoom can be saved from Settings, and users can override each theme with full CSS files.
 See [CSS_APPLICATION_GUIDE.md](CSS_APPLICATION_GUIDE.md).
 - **Parental Lock**: Protect blocked keywords and Stalker censored content with a local password, including unlock/relock controls around filter management.
 - **Web Server**: Expose your accounts, bookmarks, watching-now data, and published playlists to any device on your local network through a browser.